ningkko/ningkko.github.io/_pages/about.md

 Hi, I am a second-year M.S. student in [Symbolic Systems](https://symsys.stanford.edu/) at [Stanford University](https://www.stanford.edu/), where I am fortunate to work with [Michael C. Frank](https://web.stanford.edu/~mcfrank/) ([The Stanford Language and Cognition Lab](http://langcog.stanford.edu/)) and [Vivek Kulkarni](https://viveksck.github.io/) ([Stanford NLP Lab](https://nlp.stanford.edu/people/)). *I am actively applying for PhD programs in natural language processing, computational psycholinguistics, and computational social science for Fall 2020.*

 My research focuses on studying language and cognition with machine learning.
 My goal for pursuing a Ph.D degree is to not only improve natural language processing (NLP) benchmarks but also make *machines achieve learning and reasoning capabilities closer to human learners*.
 My favorite quote is from [Andrew Ng](http://www.robotics.stanford.edu/~ang/contact.html): *Artificial Intelligence is the New Electricity*.
-Therefore, I am also passionate about applying ML and NLP techniques in the field of education and sustainable development to make everyone benefit from the changes brought by AI.
+Therefore, I am also passionate about applying ML and NLP techniques in the field of education and sustainable development to make everyone benefit from AI technologies.

 Overall, my research interest includes but not limited to:
 *  Natural Language Processing, Computational Linguistics, Machine Learning